 Agile is one of the hottest buzzwords in today’s marketing landscape, but it is also the most misused one too.
 But that doesn’t stop there.
 With marketing becoming more advanced, customers becoming more tech-savvy, and online channels continuing to grow in proportion, businesses are trying to become agile.
 The only thing is that they do not know whether they’re doing it right.
 Especially small and mid-sized businesses who are either misunderstanding what Agile brings to the table or wrongly implementing it all together.
+If your business is in the B2B space, please review B2B marketing best practices for 2023.

 What is Agile Marketing